mpcox/203.328/README.md

 Work out what species your 'sample' came from and what gene was sequenced.
 Choose a dataset randomly, do not use the example dataset (EV6293.fq), and do not choose the same dataset as your neighbor!

-> Hint: save your files if you want to look at them at home.
+> Hint: if you are using the lab computers, save your files if you want to look at them at home.
 All of the output files made by Velvet are simple text files that you can open in any basic text editor, like TextEdit or Notepad.

 Your second challenge is to determine how changing the *k*-mer value affects the quality of your sequence assembly.
 Do some *k*-mer values produce better assemblies?
 And if so, which ones?
 I suggest running all values of *k* from 3 to the length of your reads, odd numbers only.
 To see how the assemblies vary, work out how many contigs are produced at each value of *k*, the average size of these contigs, and the size of the largest contig.
 Record these values in a table.